williamsnieves/rick-morty-fan-app/README.md

 I have build this mini app taking the advantage of yarn workspaces to handle mono repos

+- First clone this repo
-- First to install all dependencies we need to run in the root of the project
+- Then ¡ install all dependencies we need running in the root of the project next command:

 ```shell
   yarn
 ```
-- Second we need to run the next command
+- Mext we need to run the command:

 ```shell
   yarn start